The Roosevelt New Orleans: The first Roosevelt era

 Weiss was a confidant of Louisiana Governor and later U.S. Senator Huey P. Long.
 During the 1930s, when he was a U.S. Senator, Long used a 12th-floor suite at the hotel as his Louisiana headquarters and effective New Orleans residence.
-He was known to imbibe Ramos gin fizzes in the Main Bar and even had Sam Guarino, the head bartender, flown up to the New Yorker Hotel in New York City to teach the staff how to make them.
+He was known to imbibe Ramos gin fizzes and even had Sam Guarino, the head bartender, flown up to the New Yorker Hotel in New York City to teach the staff how to make them.
 His 'Deduct Box' was believed to be kept at the hotel.
 The 'Deduct Box' was where Long held all of the "contributions" from state employees and supporters.
 The box has never been found; a replica now stands in the lobby.

 In 1949, Weiss purchased the rights to use the name "Sazerac Bar" from the Sazerac Company.
 The bar had previously been on Exchange Place before Prohibition and at 300 Carondelet Street afterward.
 He renovated a store front on Baronne Street which had previously held a wine-and-spirits store and opened the Sazerac Bar on September 26, 1949.
 As a sign of his marketing genius, Weiss announced through the news media that the new bar would abolish the previous 'men-only' house rule and admit women.
 Women from around the city flocked to the venue, and the event became known as Storming the Sazerac.
 The anniversary is celebrated every year at the hotel with vintage costumes and libations.

 In 1954, the Shell Building was completed on Common Street, and Weiss negotiated to lease seven floors.
 The addition of this space allowed the hotel to increase to 900 rooms and to build the International Room, which could accommodate as many as 2,200 guests for one event.
 The International Room connected on the second floor with the other meeting rooms on the mezzanine level.
 With the increase in meeting space, a brand new banquet kitchen was built in 1955 on the same level.
 The kitchen to this day services all meetings and events in the hotel.

 In 1959, the decision was made to close the Sazerac Bar on Baronne Street and transfer the name to the Main Bar.
 It is still named the Sazerac Bar today.

 In 1964 Arthur Hailey resided at the hotel for two months.
 He went on to use it as the basis for his best selling novel Hotel (1965).

 As Weiss grew older, he sought out a buyer for the hotel.
 The Swig family, owners of the Fairmont San Francisco became the new owners in 1965.